lotte25/ctrl-z-counter/README.md

 - [x] Random color selector (will replace with Material You color palette)
 - [x] Silly finish animation (you will see for yourself)

 ## TO-DO

 - [x] Minimize to tray
 - [x] Settings
 - [x] General info dialog
 - [x] Fix some colors
-- [ ] Integrate something for updates (ie. Squirrel) - may do later? idk...
+- [ ] Integrate something for updates (ie. Squirrel) - may do later? idk... - update 2: i give up with this one
 - [x] Make the database management less of a mess (kinda?)
 - [x] Fix Nightly GitHub Actions workflow to not recreate the entire folder structure
 - [ ] Refactor some code